 12 And He hath lifted up an ensign to nations, And gathereth the driven away of Israel, [YLT]

 The birthplace of Christianity was Israel.
-Even today she and her inhabitants (predominantly Jews) are being attacked.
-At The Sign of Jesus’ Coming and thereafter, she will be loved, admired, cherished, supported, and served.
+Even today she and her inhabitants (predominantly Jews) are under attack.
+At The Sign of Jesus’ Coming and after that, Israel will be loved, admired, cherished, supported, and served.